• Link to Facebook

 Types of Car Accidents

-Two cars are hit head-on.
-They may take place when a driver crosses the center line of a two-lane road, attempts to make an unprotected left-turn (turning into oncoming traffic) or enters the highway in the wrong direction.
-Injuries are usually severe due to the high force.
+Two cars hit head-on.
+They may take place when a driver crosses the center line of a two-lane road, attempts to make an unprotected left turn (turning into oncoming traffic), or enters the highway in the wrong direction.
+Injuries are usually severe due to high force.

 Please gather the following proof: